 10 Handmade Products to Sell to Local Businesses

-- Etched vases for florists: Local florists and flower shops needs vases.
-You could sell embellished ones (or embellish the ones they already have) using glass etching for vinyl.
+Local florists and flower shops needs vases.
+You could sell embellished ones (or embellish the ones they already have) using glass etching or vinyl.

-- Uniforms for landscapers/plumbers/HVAC/electricians/plowing companies: Small companies often order locally for t-shirts and uniform needs.
+Small companies like landscaping, plumbing, HVAC, electricians, and plowing companies often order locally for t-shirts and uniform needs.
 If the business needs a larger quantity than you can do, outsource them.

 What ideas can you help me add to this list?
 Let me know in the comments, and I will add them in.

 Wait, one more before you go: If you like working with vinyl and looking for a quick way to get ‘in’ with local businesses head to this post on hours of operation decals.

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.